woowacourse/java-racingcar-precourse/README.md

 methods
 - RacingGame() : default Constructor
+- void setRepeateCount() : set the variable repeatCount
 - void setCarsName() : setting the array of car names
-- void setRepeateCount() : set the variable repeatCount
 - String getCarName(int index) : return car name at index of 'index'
 - int getCarNamesSize() : return the size of carNames
 - int getRepeateCount() : return the value of repeateCount
+- void makeCars() : make class car object and set the variable cars
 - int findNaxPosition() : return the max position
 - void setWinningCarName() : find the winner and add the name in winners list
 - void makeWinner() : find winners
-- void makeCars() : make class car object and set the variable cars
 - void printCarPosition(Car car) : print the position of car
 - void printCurrentCarsPosition() : print the all car's positions
 - void printWinner() : print the winning car names
+- void raceCars() : race cars
+- void run() : run the racing game

 #Class : Main

-run the RacingGame class
+- run the RacingGame class